Saqib-Aziz007/Saqib-Aziz007/README.md

 - 👋 Hi, I’m @Saqib-Aziz007
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Mobile Application Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning React Native and have intermediate level skills in Flutter.
-- 💞️ I’m looking to collaborate on Android Projects
+- 💞️ I’m looking to collaborate on Mobile Application Projects.
-- 📫 How to reach me at saqib.aziz1000@gmail.com
+- 📫 You can reach me at saqib.aziz1000@gmail.com or WhatsApp on +923-156-233-964

 <!---
 Saqib-Aziz007/Saqib-Aziz007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.